chrisflemming/chrisflemming.github.io/content/_index.md

 I am a software engineer and engineering manager based in Canberra, Australia.

 Software engineering is a team sport.
-I'm equally passionate about geeking out over tech, and collaborating with and mentoring others.
+I'm hugely passionate about both the technical side and the human side of the discipline.

 In my spare time I enjoy taking photos, particularly of the fantastic birdlife we have in Australia.
-I also enjoy backcountry hiking and camping, baking bread, and playing with FPV drones.
+I also enjoy backcountry hiking and camping, baking bread, and playing with drones.

+Get in touch!
+I'd love to hear from you.